monsoonmaelstrom/book2/book2.md

 I let my magic stretch out, trying to find everyone.
 The house is empty.
 There’s no one here except for me.
 I let it unfurl and reach further into the distance, searching for people.
 I feel everyone outside somewhere, off to the southwest and I go looking.
 I’m not about to stay in this house alone for even a second.

 I have to walk about a mile through the woods to get to them.
 It’s winter in Leisch, but we’re so close to the ocean that winters here are mild enough the forest is still tinged in green, just nowhere near the riot of growth it will be in the summer.
-Based on where it feels like they are, I wend my way down a small trail that’s barely bigger than a game trail.
+Based on where it feels like they are, I wend my way down a small trail which is barely bigger than a game trail.
 I don’t remember this being here, but that was years ago.

 The trail abruptly opens into a small clearing.
 Unfortunately, when it does, I realize they really are *all* in the woods.
 My mother included.